Radiant Silvergun: Xbox 360 port

 Following Ikaruga's rerelease, fans began asking Treasure why Radiant Silvergun had not been rereleased as well, so Treasure began work on a port.
 At first, the port was being developed solely by Katsuhiro Sanjo at Treasure until others assisted.
 Development lasted two and a half years.
 Sanjo stated that bringing Radiant Silvergun to the Xbox 360 was more difficult than anticipated.
 He had difficulties recreating some of the backgrounds and the Saturn's special effects.
 In October 2010, Microsoft announced the game was coming to the Xbox Live Arcade in 2011, marking the game's first official release in the West.

 The port features online and offline cooperative play, leaderboards, downloadable replays, and an option to play with updated graphics.
 There is also an option for a scoring system based on Ikaruga.
 It was released on 14 September 2011 garnering "generally favorable" reviews according to ratings aggregator Metacritic.
 Critics praised the new high-resolution graphics options and new online modes and enhancements.
 They also appreciated the rerelease for giving more people the opportunity to play it given the Saturn version's expensive cost on second hand markets.

 The Xbox 360 version was ported and released to the Nintendo Switch in September 2022.
 It was briefly pulled from the online store in North America at release due to a change in the game's content rating, but was added back six days later.
+The game was released on Steam in November 2023.